Jakus23/alphabet-of-thought/README.md

 *content*

-5. default (the value after a semicolon and space for attributes or indentation on the next line a dash for the most likely value for an attribute) like `2.1 billion`
+5. default (the value after a semicolon and space for attributes or indentation on the next line a dash for the most likely value for an attribute) like `: 2.1 billion`
-6. terminal (the value after a dash for an example of a concept) like `- Facebook`
+6. terminal (the value after a dash for an example of a concept) like `- Germany`
 7. code like `"for i in range(7): print(i)"`

 ## relationships (the implied “token predicates”)